 “I think if people were holding off on refinancing in the past, knowing that rates may only go up for some time, it may be good to re-evaluate whether now is a time to at least do the analysis and see if it makes sense,” said Roger Ma, a CFP and licensed real estate agent in New York City.

 Does it make sense to refinance your home loan?

 LendingTree tracks changes in interest rates in its weekly Mortgage Rate Competition Index.
-A borrower who refinanced a $300,000 mortgage in mid-August may save about $31,000 over the life of the loan, up from $26,000 in savings in 2017.
+A borrower who refinanced a $300,000 mortgage in mid-November could have saved $33,655 by shopping for the lowest rate.
+There’s more money at stake in 2018 than in 2017 — those who shopped for the best rate could save an average of $31,000 over the life of the loan, up from an average $26,000 in savings in 2017.